Richard H. Sibson

 Richard Hugh Sibson FRS (born 1945) is a New Zealand structural geologist and emeritus professor at the University of Otago, who has received numerous honors and awards for his work in the field of earthquake research.
 He has caused a 'fundamental shift' in the interpretation of the relationship between earthquakes and fault zone geology and on the origin of fault-hosted mineral deposits.

 Academic career

 Richard Sibson is the son of ornithologist Richard B. Sibson (1911-1994).
 From 1959 to 1963 he attended King's College in Auckland.
 Sibson's subsequent decision to study geology was significantly influenced by his uncle, the paleontologist and naturalist Sir Charles Fleming, who suggested this subject to him.
 In 1968, he gained his BSc at the University of Auckland, 1970, and MSc at Imperial College London.
 Where in 1977 he also received his PhD.
 From 1982 to 1990 he worked at the Institute for Crustal Studies and Department of Geological Sciences, University of California, Santa Barbara.
 From 1990 to 2009 he was a professor at the University of Otago.
 He is associate professor of the University of Canterbury in Christchurch.
 In 2005, he co-founded the Institute of Earth Science and Engineering at the University of Auckland.
+Sibson's notable students include Virginia Toy.